kassko/data-mapper/docs/attributes/DataSourceRef.md

 private ?string $value = null;
 ```

-### Candidates (Rule-Based Selection)
+### Candidates (Expression-Based Selection)

 Select a data source dynamically based on expression evaluation.
-The first candidate whose `rule` evaluates to `true` is elected.
-If no rule matches, `defaultCandidate` is used:
+The first candidate whose `when` expression evaluates to `true` is elected.
+If no expression matches, `defaultCandidate` is used:

 ```php
 #[DataSourcesStore([